-In Job 15:4, where we read a little earlier, Eliphaz does not refer, as much, to what was personal with Job, as to his principles in general.
-Eliphaz was not accusing Job of losing all reverence for God, but that if Job's arguments continued in the same direction they would lead him to eventually come to the point of losing all His fear of God—which is an extremely dangerous place to be.
+In Job 15:4, where we read a little earlier, Eliphaz does not refer as much to what was personal with Job, as to his principles in general.
+Eliphaz was not accusing Job of losing all reverence for God, but that if Job's arguments continued in the same direction, they would lead him to eventually come to the point of losing all His fear of God—which is an extremely dangerous place to be.
 Job was indirectly accusing God of not being fair to human beings.
 By doing this, Job was showing a lack of the fear of God.

 In verse 5, we see Job being accused of distorted reasoning.
 Eliphaz accused Job of resorting to immature thinking, such as a child may use, instead of arguing his case with wisdom and sincerity and emotional maturity.

 Job's whole discourse, according to Eliphaz, was a clever work of art, designed to make his friends feel sorry for him and to get them to recognize his devoutness to God.
 By painting this presumed picture of how God works, Job unintentionally gave a distorted view of the government of God.
-Of course, he later came to realize and be horrified at his own attitude.
+Of course, he later came to realize and was horrified at his own attitude.

-We sometimes use this same human reasoning accusing God of not caring enough about us.
-So we self-justify our own short-comings by reasoning that God doesn't really care about our lesser sins.
+We sometimes use this same human reasoning, accusing God of not caring enough about us.
+So, we self-justify our own short-comings by reasoning that God doesn't really care about our lesser sins.
 But, the "little things" we do—whether righteous or unrighteous—do count in God's eyes.
 He does care about what we do, whether great or small.

 Luke 16:10 "He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much."

-God does pay attention to the small little things that we do that we may think that He may overlook.
+God does pay attention to the small, little things that we do that we may think that He may overlook.